NitaiNijholt/PCS_Financial_Market_ABM/README.md

 1. Clone the repository.
 2. Install the requirements: `pip install -r requirements.txt`.
-3. Download & clean the data by running `DataImport_final.ipynb.ipynb` in the `PCS_Financial_Market_ABM` folder as working directory.
+3. Download & clean the data by running `DataImport_final.ipynb` in the `PCS_Financial_Market_ABM` folder as working directory.
 It will create a new folder called 'data' in the working directory.
 4. Run main_final.ipynb (or if reviewing, reproducible_figure.ipynb)